lfender6445/auto_pilot/README.md

 ## do i have to use jekyll?
 no. we are just generating partials, so they could be used outstide of jekyll and imported to other projects like rails or wordpress with ease

-just make sure to set `disable_front_matter = true` in your configuration when using markdown templates
+just make sure to set `disable_front_matter = true` in your configuration when using markdown templates.

 ### screenshots